-A Flight planning, navigation estimated time and speed.
+- A Flight planning, navigation estimated time and speed.
 No fuel limitation.

-B Fuel economy, speed range, duration, with limited fuel.
+(Maps 1: - B Fuel economy, speed range, duration, with limited fuel. - C Precision

-C Precision

-A catalogue of tasks (and their scoring systems) to be implemented during the championship is attached to these local regulations.
+A catalog of tasks and their scoring systems, TC (Task Catalog) to be implemented during the championship is published with this Local Regulation (LR) on the website.